 It is important you declare any banned food substances by passing through the Red Customs Channel.
 If you’re unsure about what you have in your suitcase, speak to a Border Force officer.

-This information was sourced in July 2014 and may be subject to change.
-Visit the Government website to stay up to date.
+This information was sourced in January 2019 and may be subject to change.
+Visit the government website to stay up to date.

 The souks of North Africa are packed with colourful sacks of herbs and spices.
 Get your best haggling head on and net yourself a deal on lightweight saffron.